As Pope Francis said, and now Pope Leo XIV, ‘build bridges, not walls’

 For this generation and the next, creating wealth fosters self-sufficiency and resilience in regions or communities, reducing dependence on handouts or subsidies while promoting sustainable growth and independence.
+Also, be in full compliance with Climate Change legislation.

 Strangford Lough Crossing: Sustainable Connectivity for a Balanced Future